 Lesson learned: Change is the only constant.

-Corporate Citizenship Director
+Senior Director of Corporate Citizenship

-As Mailchimp’s director of corporate citizenship, Lain Shakespeare leads a program that now invests $2 million a year in the Atlanta community.
+As Intuit Mailchimp’s senior director of corporate citizenship, Lain Shakespeare leads a program that now invests $2 million a year in the Atlanta community.
 Another of Shakespeare’s initiatives, Mailchimp Community College, is a partnership with the Community Foundation for Greater Atlanta that connects employees with civic leaders with the aim of fostering greater equity.
 A native of Decatur, Shakespeare was formerly executive director of the Wren’s Nest, dedicated to the legacy of his great-great-great-grandfather, the folklorist Joel Chandler Harris.